-There are no active members remaining in the Fund as at 30 June 2019.
+There are no active members remaining in the Fund as at 30 June 2022 receiving defined benefits.
 There are lifetime pensioners in the Fund, who receive monthly pension payments from the Fund over their lifetime, further details of benefits after retirement are set out below.